Everything You Need to Know About Cervical Herniated Disc Injuries

 Neck injuries can be extremely painful and debilitating.
-Some of the most common injuries of the neck occur at the C4/C5 and C5/C6 vertebrae.
-A herniated disc at either of these locations can result in long-term impairments, which can impact a person’s work and daily activities.
+Some of the most common neck injuries occur at the C4-C5 and C5-C6 vertebrae.
+A herniated disc at either of these locations can result in long-term impairments, which can impact a person’s daily work and life activities.
+If you've suffered a cervical herniated disc injury, especially in the C5-C6 area, and believe someone else is at fault, contact a personal injury lawyer at Lorenz & Lorenz Accident & Injury Lawyers PLLC today.
+You may be eligible for financial compensation.

 What Makes Up the Cervical Spine?

+The bones that make up your spine are called vertebrae.
+The vertebrae in the neck are numbered C1 through C7.
+These stacked bones serve several purposes.
 The bones in the neck provide support for your head and allow you to move your head in different directions.
 They also protect the spinal column that connects the brain to the rest of the body.
-It also helps facilitate blood flow to the brain.
+This column also helps facilitate blood flow to the brain.
+The vertebrae do not work alone to protect the spinal column and allow movement of the head and neck.
+Between each of the bones is a cushion-like material known as intervertebral discs.
+Intervertebral discs have two parts.- Nucleus Pulposus: This is the inner part of the disc, which is made up of a gel-like substance.

-The inner part of the disc is the nucleus pulposus.
-It is made up of a gel-like substance.
-The outer portion of the intervertebral disc is made up of fibers that protect the inner portion of the disc.
+- Annulus Fibrosus: The outer portion of the intervertebral disc is made up of fibers that protect the inner portion of the disc.

 - Car accidents